malevitzch/spaceships/README.md

 A 2D space combat game inspired by Reassembly and Event Horizon.
 Made using C++, with SFML3 being used for graphics.
 # todo
 ## fixes
+- Replace the current ProjectileConfig with SimpleProjectileConfig, inheriting from new ProjectileConfig which contains only shared behavior of projectiles
 - Consider having weapon anchors not be a part of the weapon itself but rather be customizable
 - Consider using engine transforms in SimpleCore and OmniCore
 - Battle should have its own file, not game.cpp since game.cpp would eventually contain more things